Usha-Mounika/Samsung_PD/README.md

   - .**lib** is the collection of logic modules that includes basic gates such as AND, OR etc.. and different flavors of same gate such as slow, medium, fast.
  ### Need for different flavors in design:
  The logic path consists of 3 stages: the launch flip-flop, the combinational delay, capture flip-flop.The combinational delay in a logic path decides the maximum speed of operation in a logic circuit.
 The **CLKtoQ period of  FFA**, **combinational delay** **setup time of FFB** are the factors to be considered for faster operation of a logic design.
 So the minimum clock period should be greater than this sum to ensure glitch free operation of design.
-This minimum period contributs to the higher speed and thus resulting in higher performance of the design.
+This minimum period contributes to the higher speed and thus resulting in higher performance of the design.

  - **Setup time** determines the minimum amount of time the data input to a flip-flop must be stable before the clock edge arrives.
  - **Hold time** refers to the minimum amount of time the data input to a flip-flop must be stable after the clock edge arrives.